 When it comes to ideal tank sizes for a betta, you should keep in mind that these curious fish love to explore their surroundings in their natural habitat.
 Furthermore, my experience has been that Siamese fighting fish need hideouts where they can retreat from time to time.

 This means that apart from a substrate, your new aquarium setup also needs plants and driftwood or a cave ornament that will keep your betta’s stress levels as low as possible.

 The optimal aquarium choice manifests itself in the balance between swimming and hiding spaces.

 So here’s the ideal tank size for a Betta fish:

-A 5 or 10-gallon tank is the optimal tank size for one betta fish to live a comfortable and healthy life.
-That’s 22.7 and around 45 liters of water, respectively.
-An aquarium capacity in this range will provide enough space for swimming and hideout decorations for your Siamese fighting fish.
-Consequently, your betta’s stress levels will remain low, which will likely extend its lifespan and have a positive impact on your pet’s mood.
+A 5-gallon tank (18.93 liters) is the optimal size for one adult betta fish to live a comfortable and healthy life.
+An aquarium capacity like that has enough space for swimming and some hideouts for a Siamese fighting fish.
+Your betta’s stress levels will remain low which may extend its lifespan.

 I need to note that decorative male bettas have larger fins compared to females.

-That being said, a 3-gallon tank is a bare minimum for a betta fish, whether it’s a male or a female.
+That being said, a 3-gallon tank is the bare minimum for a betta fish tank, whether it’s a male or a female specimen.
 Such small tanks can accommodate no more than 1 specimen and that’s somewhat pushing it.